617vip/617VIP/_posts/2014-11-01-kid-destroys-priceless-artifact-while-playing-kinect.md

 title: Kid Destroys Priceless Artifact While Playing Kinect
 permalink: /kid-destroys-priceless-artifact-while-playing-kinect/
 categories: [Tech]
-tags:
-  - Kinect
-  - Microsoft
-  - Xbox One
 ---
 The Museum of Natural History opened its doors on a new exhibit this week, one that incorporated an Xbox One with Kinect into a collection of priceless Ming vases.